 - Clearly understand the difference between assets and liabilities

-Another experimental investment that my friend Smiling Buddha and I have done is in a Small case (Capitalmind Momentum).
+An experimental investment that my friend Smiling Buddha and I have done is in a Small case (Capitalmind Momentum).
 We started with a 4L investment, which in the past 6 months has appreciated by as much as 45%.
+Smallcase offers you the capability to do theme-based investments – do check it out.

 Investing in Mutual funds: Well, nothing new about this.
 Check out Scripbox to identify the investments that are right for you.